elmtree-askmo/cloudcannon-app/content/learn/nursing/how-does-sympathetic-activation-influence-heart-rate-and-blood-pressure-during-the-fight-or-flight-response.md

 url: /learn/nursing/questions/how-does-sympathetic-activation-influence-heart-rate-and-blood-pressure-during-the-fight-or-flight-response
 score: -1.0
 related_article1:
-    id: 170511
+    id: 170515
-    title: How is voluntary control of skeletal muscle achieved, and what is its role in movement?
+    title: >-
+        What is the role of the vagus nerve in the parasympathetic nervous system, particularly concerning the heart and lungs?
     subject: Nursing
-    url: /learn/nursing/questions/how-is-voluntary-control-of-skeletal-muscle-achieved-and-what-is-its-role-in-movement
+    url: /learn/nursing/questions/what-is-the-role-of-the-vagus-nerve-in-the-parasympathetic-nervous-system-particularly-concerning-the-heart-and-lungs
 related_article2:
-    id: 170507
+    id: 170518
+    title: >-
-    title: Explain the role of muscarinic receptors in the parasympathetic nervous system.
+        Explain the role of the autonomic nervous system in maintaining blood pressure homeostasis.
     subject: Nursing
-    url: /learn/nursing/questions/explain-the-role-of-muscarinic-receptors-in-the-parasympathetic-nervous-system
+    url: /learn/nursing/questions/explain-the-role-of-the-autonomic-nervous-system-in-maintaining-blood-pressure-homeostasis
 related_article3:
-    id: 170508
+    id: 170504
-    title: What are the differences between alpha and beta adrenergic receptors in terms of their physiological effects?
+    title: >-
+        What role does acetylcholine play in muscle contraction?
     subject: Nursing
-    url: /learn/nursing/questions/what-are-the-differences-between-alpha-and-beta-adrenergic-receptors-in-terms-of-their-physiological-effects
+    url: /learn/nursing/questions/what-role-does-acetylcholine-play-in-muscle-contraction
 related_article4:
-    id: 170515
+    id: 170514
-    title: What is the role of the vagus nerve in the parasympathetic nervous system, particularly concerning the heart and lungs?
+    title: >-
+        How does the baroreceptor reflex contribute to blood pressure regulation?
     subject: Nursing
-    url: /learn/nursing/questions/what-is-the-role-of-the-vagus-nerve-in-the-parasympathetic-nervous-system-particularly-concerning-the-heart-and-lungs
+    url: /learn/nursing/questions/how-does-the-baroreceptor-reflex-contribute-to-blood-pressure-regulation
 related_article5:
-    id: 170517
+    id: 170506
-    title: In what ways does hormonal regulation interact with the nervous system to affect metabolic rate?
+    title: >-
+        Where are nicotinic receptors located, and what is their function in the nervous system?
     subject: Nursing
-    url: /learn/nursing/questions/in-what-ways-does-hormonal-regulation-interact-with-the-nervous-system-to-affect-metabolic-rate
+    url: /learn/nursing/questions/where-are-nicotinic-receptors-located-and-what-is-their-function-in-the-nervous-system
 ---

 &nbsp;